code-payments/code-sdk-go/example/README.md

 go run main.go
 ```

-Visit http://localhost:3000 in your browser to interact with the example application.
+Visit http://localhost:3000 in your browser to interact with the example server.